alexeygrigorev/data-science-interviews/theory.md

 **Can you explain how cross-validation works? 👶**

 Cross-validation is the process to separate your total training set into two subsets: training and validation set, and evaluate your model to choose the hyperparameters.
-But you do this process iteratively, selecting differents training and validation set, in order to reduce the bias that you would have by selecting only one validation set.
+But you do this process iteratively, selecting different training and validation set, in order to reduce the bias that you would have by selecting only one validation set.

 <br/>